Zubax/canface_cf2/docs/manufacturing.md

 ![](figures/flashing2.jpg)

-* Enter provided credentials and press enter and the flashing process will start
+* Press enter and the flashing process will start

 ![](figures/flashing4.png)